 512: Short-Term Rentals

-512.1 Intent: The purpose of this Article is to establish clear regulations for the use of residential housing units within the Township for short-term housing.
+512.1 The intent and purpose of this Article is to establish clear regulations for the use of residential housing units within the Township for short-term housing.
 These regulations are intended to provide balance between the need for short-term housing options within the community and preserving the residential character of neighborhoods, in order to ensure the health, safety, and general welfare of the community.

 512.2 The use of a residential unit, in whole or in part, to provide temporary occupancy, for a fee, shall be herein referred to as a Short-Term Rental.
 Such temporary lodging is limited to thirty (30) consecutive days by any person or group of persons who are not the owner or permanent resident.
 Bed and Breakfast operations are also herein considered to be a form of short-term rentals.